shakacode/react_on_rails/docs/Contributing.md

 but after the install, startup is very quick.

 ### Linting Commands
-Run `rake -D docker` to see all docker linting commands for rake. `rake docker` will run all linters.
+Run `rake -D docker` to see all docker linting commands for rake. `rake docker:lint` will run all linters.
 For individual rake linting commands please refer to `rake -D docker` for the list.
 You can run specfic linting for directories or files by using `docker-compose run lint rubocop (file path or directory)`, etc.
-`docker-compose run lint /bin/bash` sets you up to run from the container command line.
+`docker-compose run lint bash` sets you up to run from the container command line.

+### Docker CI - Test and Linting
+Docker CI and Tests containers have a xvfd server automatically started for headless browser testing with selenium and firefox.

+Run `docker-compose build ci` to build the ci container.
+Run `docker-compose run ci` to start all rspec test and linting. `docker-compose run --entrypoint=/bin/bash` will override the default ci action and place you inside the ci container in a bash session.
+This is what is run on Travis-ci.

+Run `docker-compose build tests` to build the tests container.
+Run `docker-compose run tests` to start all rspec tests.